-Preheat your oven to 350 degrees F. Prepare your cookie sheets by lining them with parchment paper.
-Because we’re rolling these cookies in sprinkles, the parchment paper helps ensure your sprinkles won’t burn or stick to the pan.
+Step 1: Preheat your oven to 350℉ and line your cookie sheets with parchment paper.
+The parchment paper helps ensure your rolled sprinkles won’t burn or stick to the pan.

-In a large mixing bowl, beat the butter and sugar with an electric mixer on medium speed until it’s light and fluffy.
+Step 2: In a large bowl, beat the butter and sugar with an electric hand mixer on medium speed until light and fluffy.

 This should take anywhere from 1 to 2 minutes (it should be pale yellow in color).

 Make sure your butter is softened (but not melted) before beating.
-The purpose of creaming the butter and sugar is to create small air bubbles, which will help give your cookies a nice rise.
+The purpose of creaming the butter and sugar is to create small air bubbles.
+These air bubbles will help give your cookies a nice rise.
 If your butter is melted, the air bubbles will collapse and your cookies will fall flat.

 Once pale yellow in color, beat in the egg, vanilla extract, almond extract and salt.

 Step 3: Gradually add the flour and mix on low speed until just combined.